Ryanair says no initial flight disruption from UK pilot strike

-DUBLIN (Reuters) - All initial Ryanair (RYA.I) flights to and from British and Irish airports departed without disruption on Thursday, the airline said, as some of its British-based pilots began a 48-hour strike.
+DUBLIN, Aug 22 (Reuters) - All initial Ryanair flights to and from British and Irish airports departed without disruption on Thursday, the airline said, as some of its British-based pilots began a 48-hour strike.

 The airline said it expected its British and Irish schedules to run without disruption for the rest of the day.